AnantDhavale/PredictFlow/README.md

 “Where is data confidence lowest?”
 “Which branch is the real critical path?”
 “Can I predict future bottlenecks?”
+"How do I route a flow on the basis of the business / temporal / historical context?"

 What it adds to a BPMS :